Linear models of activation cascades: analytical solutions and coarse-graining of delayed signal transduction: Introduction

 \section{Introduction}

-Activation cascades are frequently found in biological signal transduction systems~\cite{Heinrich2002, Marks2009}.
-Perhaps one of the best studied examples is the {\it mitogen-activated protein kinase} (MAPK) cascade, which plays a central role in important cellular functions such as regulation of the cell cycle, stress responses and apoptosis~\cite{Marks2009}.
+Activation cascades are pervasive in cellular signal transduction systems~\cite{Heinrich2002, Marks2009}.
+In its simplest form, an activation cascade comprises a set of components (typically proteins) that become sequentially activated in response to an external stimulus (Fig.~\ref{fig:MAPKcascade}).
+These systems have been the subject of numerous studies, experimental and theoretical~\cite{Chang2001, Chaves2004, Feliu2011, Heinrich2002, Huang1996, Kholodenko2000, Tyson2003, Zhang2001a}.
+The role of activation cascades in cellular signal transduction is manifold.
+Cascades can relay, amplify, dampen or modulate signals in order to achieve a variety of cellular responses.
+One of the best studied examples of such a system is the {\it mitogen-activated protein kinase} (MAPK) cascade, which plays a central role in key cellular functions, such as regulation of the cell cycle, stress responses and apoptosis~\cite{Marks2009}.

-In general, activation cascades are formed by a set of components (typically proteins) that become sequentially active in response to an external signal (see Fig.~\ref{fig:MAPKcascade}).
-The role of cascades is to relay, amplify, dampen or modulate signals in order to achieve a variety of cellular responses.

-Activation cascades, particularly the MAPK cascade, have been the subject of numerous studies, experimental and theoretical~\cite{Chang2001, Chaves2004, Feliu2010, Heinrich2002, Huang1996, Kholodenko2000, Tyson2003, Zhang2001a}.
-In this work, we study ODE models of linear cascades and obtain analytical solutions in terms of the lower incomplete gamma function for the case when inactivation rates are identical and study the case in which a single protein has a different inactivation rate to the rest.
-Finally, we discuss how these results may be used in parameter fitting and model reduction as an alternative to delay differential equations.